Valparaíso Province

 Valparaíso Province (Provincia de Valparaíso) is one of eight provinces of the central Chilean region of Valparaíso (V).
 Its capital is the coastal city of Valparaíso (pop.
 275,982).

 Administration

 As a province, Valparaíso is a second-level administrative division, it was governed by a provincial governor who was appointed by the president.
-Since 2021, however, it is directly governmed by a regional presidential delegate, also appointed by the President, because one of its communes is the regional capital.
+Since 2021, however, it is directly governed by a regional presidential delegate, also appointed by the President, because one of its communes is the regional capital.

 Communes

 The province comprises seven communes (Spanish: comunas), each governed by a municipality consisting of an alcalde and municipal council: